 Funding for the “Keep ‘Em Safe” program expires on September 30, 2019.

 - Does a parent/caregiver receive a car seat when they attend the Child Passenger Safety class or do they need to attend a check-up event?

 Due to time constraints, parents/caregivers attending a class will have priority in scheduling an appointment for a check-up event.
 During the check-up event, the child’s current safety seat will be inspected by a certified CPS technician.
 If it is determined a replacement or new safety seat is needed, it will be provided at that time.

 - Can parent/caregivers invite other families to the Child Passenger Safety class?

 Yes, as long as the other family qualifies (see FAQ #1).
 A family must register to participate in the class.

 To register, call 858-621-2313 ext.
 110 or 114, Wednesday – Thursday from 9am-3:00pm.
 Sorry, no walk-ins are allowed.

 - Do parent/caregivers need to make an appointment to attend a check-up event?

-Yes, check-up events are held on a weekly basis (72 during the entire grant cycle).
+Yes, check-up events are held on a bi-weekly basis (25 during the entire grant cycle).
 Appointments can be made during the Child Passenger Safety class or by calling 858-621-2313 ext.
-114.
+110 or 114.